NithinMurali-code/SECURE-DATA-HIDING-IN-IMAGES-USING-STEGANOGRAPHY/README.md

-SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY![image]
+SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY

 A project on Secure Data Hiding in Images Using Steganography typically involves embedding secret information (like text, files, or other data) into an image in such a way that the hidden information is not easily noticeable to the human eye.
 This is a great way to achieve data privacy and security, as it blends the secret information with the image.

 Here’s a high-level guide for implementing a steganography project using Python and OpenCV (or PIL/Pillow for image processing):